-The Governor recommends establishing a special revenue fund to hold funds collected from MSB lease rates for asset preservation work as described in M.S.
-16B.307, Subd.
-(1c).
+The Governor recommends codifying the 2013 session law in statute by establishing a dedicated account in the special revenue fund to hold funds collected from MSB lease rates for future repairs and replacements.
 Funding in this account will be used to address future projects, such as those that address life-safety hazards, building code violations, structural defects, hazardous material abatement, and the repair or replacement of major building components, such as roofs and HVAC systems.

 This recommendation will not impact the lease rate at the Minnesota Senate Building.
-Beginning in FY 2016, the MSB lease rate has included \$1 per square foot for future asset preservation.
-Once a separate account is established, money will be transferred from the Lease Fund (5400) to a special revenue fund (2001) on a quarterly basis.
-As of the end of FY 2018, \$352 thousand has been collected MSB asset preservation, and Admin anticipates approximately \$141,000 will be collected annually until 2039.
+Beginning in FY 2016, the MSB lease rate has included \$1 per square foot for future building repairs.
+As of the end of FY 2018, \$352 thousand has been collected for future repairs at MSB, and Admin anticipates approximately \$141,000 will be collected annually through 2039.
+Equity and Inclusion: N/A